PiSupply/PaPiRus/README.md

 papirus-cam
 ```

-### Demos for using the Real Time Clock of the Papirus HAT
+### Demos for using the Real Time Clock of the PaPiRus HAT

-The Papirus HAT has a battery backed-up Real Time Clock.
+The PaPiRus HAT has a battery backed-up Real Time Clock.
 For more information about the RTC and demos see the
 [RTC-Hat-Examples](./RTC-Hat-Examples) directory and README files.

 ### Tips for using images